 The Jail clothing is not tailor made.
 Scott County Jail Staff will try to provide you with clothing that best fits you.
 Jail clothing is issued for security, identification, health, and durability-not for style.
 The staff will not alter uniform size for personal preference.
-(See page 9 and page 31-Properly Dressed Inmate) Remember misuse of county issued items may result in that item being restricted.
+(See page 10) Remember misuse of county issued items may result in that item being restricted.